Learn to Surf at ‘Doho’ or Get Barreled at Strands

 That said, it’s considered an awesome spot in Orange County for local and visiting surfers alike.
 Even boogie boarders head out to enjoy the bigger waves.
 The Salt Creek break will test your skills while still maintaining the chill surf town vibes you can enjoy offshore.

 You can access the Salt Creek surf break from the Pacific Coast Highway and Ritz Carlton Drive.
-There’s a metered parking lot where you can leave your inhibitions and paddle out.
+There’s a metered parking lot and a place to refuel and refresh with amazing comfort food and picnic provisions at Young’s Beach Shack.
+Make it a day at the beach, paddle out and park it on the sand all day long.

 One of the most legendary surf breaks for the likes of Hobie Alter and Bruce Brown was Killer Dana, which existed where the Dana Point Harbor sits in present day Dana Point.
 The break boasted some of the biggest surf in California with waves sometimes reaching over 12 feet high.
 The surf break no longer exists since the harbor was built, but the culture of surfing that it housed lives on throughout Dana Point.